-Map 4 -appendix A indicates the diversity of species on ecological layer 2 (sub-canopy).
+Map 4 indicates the diversity of species on ecological layer 2 (sub-canopy).
 This data set looks at the diversity of the woodland sub-canopy trees.
-The data does not indicate any significant geographical correlations.
+The data doesn't indicate any significant geographical correlations.

 Diversity of Species - Layer 3 (Understory)